Mass Communications and Design

 Mass Communications and Design graduates are not only getting noticed, they are getting jobs in their field.
 Graduates are working right now in:

-- Video at MLB Network (major league baseball);
+- Emmy-winning video work at MLB Network (major league baseball);

 - Marketing research at Reed Smith LLP in Pittsburgh; and